Cartel Investigations

 The Commission also takes a central role in the European Competition Network ("ECN").
 The ECN consists of the Commission and the NCAs in the EU Member States.
 The ECN provides means to ensure an effective and coherent cross-border application and enforcement of competition law within the European Union.

 Upon appeal, Commission decisions in cartel cases are subject to examination by the General Court (formerly referred to as Court of First Instance).
-Ultimately, the European Court of Justice ("ECJ") is responsible for appeals on the point of law against General Court decisions.
+Ultimately, the Court of Justice of the European Union ("CJEU") is responsible for appeals on the point of law against General Court decisions.

-Considering the complexity of EU level cartel investigations and the authorities involved, it comes as no surprise that cartel cases may last many years starting from the authorities' first investigative steps to a final potential decision by the ECJ.
+Considering the complexity of EU level cartel investigations and the authorities involved, cartel cases may last many years, starting from the authorities' first investigative steps to a final potential decision by the CJEU.

-Overview of a typical EU commission cartel investigation
+Overview of a typical European Commission Cartel Investigation

 Initiation of Proceedings